htadicha/ecommerce/README.md

 Project milestone 4 for Code Institute Full-stack development program.
 This project is a Full Stack website built using the Django framework.
 Ecommerce is a platform that provides user solution so that they will be able to buy online with all the ecommerce capabilities.
 The website is fully functional with logged in users and guest user checkout capabilities.
 Guest users will have the ability to check out with cookies set up.
-It is believed that a good website user should always give user  the ability to checkout without creating an account.
+It is believed that a good website  should always give user  the ability to checkout without creating an account.
 Cookies helps us make this a possibility

 [Live Project Here](https://tasty-blog-portfolio-project-4.herokuapp.com/)